phreeza/manuscript_axon_potentials/doc/manuscript.md

 8 collaterals leaving the bifurcation zone ([@fig:simpletree]C).
-Note that in order to avoid confounding effects, the horizontal distances in [@fig:simpletree]C-E are for illustration only, all collaterals were simulated to lie in a straight line.
+Note that in order to avoid confounding effects, the horizontal distances in [@fig:simpletree]C-E are for illustration only, all collaterals were simulated to lie on a straight line.
 The EFP far away from the bifurcation zone has a triphasic shape and resembles the one observed in [@fig:simpletree]A, and the amplitude is proportional to the number of axon fibers.
 The EFP near the bifurcation zone has a biphasic shape.
 Although there is an initial tiny